Print Options

 Curriculum

-1. The following requirements are in addition to the common Graduate Curriculum required of all graduate students.
+1. The following requirements are in addition to the Common Graduate Curriculum required of all graduate students.

 2. Students must take an advanced course in the three areas of Developmental Psychology listed below.
 Certain seminars may also fulfill these requirements.
 Below are a few examples of courses that will fulfill these requirements.
 Students may petition the developmental area chair to count courses not included on this list.